-Explanations can be evaluated by considering to what extent an observer, having seen a model's explanation for some input, can infer (i.e., simulate) the model's output for a counterfactual input.
-For instance, if a user asks an LLM ``\textit{do dolphins swim?}'' and a model answers ``\textit{yes}'' with the explanation ``\textit{all aquatic animals swim}'', then the user would infer that when asked the counterfactual ``\textit{do starfish swim?}'', the model will similarly answer ``\textit{yes}''.
-If, in reality, the model answers ``\textit{no}'' to this question, then, as \citet{chen-simulatbility} notes, the explanation is ineffective because it creates a mental model that is inconsistent with the model's behavior despite the answer being factually correct.
-Counterfactual simulatability measures how accurate these mental models are on simulatable counterfactuals, unseen inputs where the explanation should allow the user to confidently guess the model's output \citep{chen-simulatbility}.
+Explanations can be evaluated by considering whether an observer, having seen a model's explanation for some input, can infer (i.e., simulate) the model's output on a related counterfactual input.
+For instance, if a user asks ``\textit{do dolphins swim?}'' and a model answers ``\textit{yes}'' with the explanation ``\textit{all aquatic animals swim}'', then the user would infer that when asked the counterfactual ``\textit{do starfish swim?}'', the model will similarly answer ``\textit{yes}''.
+If, in reality, the model answers ``\textit{no}'' to this question, then, as \citet{chen-simulatbility} notes, the explanation is ineffective because it creates a mental model that is inconsistent with the model's behavior, even though the answer may be factually correct.
+More specifically, counterfactual simulatability measures how accurate these mental models are on simulatable counterfactuals, unseen inputs where the explanation allows the user to confidently predict the model's output \citep{chen-simulatbility}.

-However, in contrast to this classification example, generation tasks have a much larger output space (e.g., there exists many possible summaries for a news document or free text responses to an open-ended medical question).
-This makes simulation extremely challenging as it is nearly impossible to precisely identify a single possible output based on its explanation.
+However, in contrast to the classification example, generation tasks have a much larger output space (e.g., there exists many possible summaries for a news document).
+This makes simulation extremely challenging as it is impossible to precisely identify a single possible output based on an explanation.
 For instance in news summarization, if a user is shown the explanation ``\textit{the summary should include the key event}'' and a counterfactual document on ``\textit{the opening ceremony of the 2024 Paris Olympics}'', while the user can logically infer that the summary will include the opening ceremony, it is impossible to predict the exact wording in which it will appear.
 Explanations typically cannot enable humans to pinpoint a single model output.
 However, they are still very useful if they help humans narrow down the possible outputs (e.g., refining ``all possible summaries'' to ``summaries that mention the opening ceremony'').